Marty (The Philco Television Playhouse)

 "Marty" is a 1953 television play by Paddy Chayefsky.
 It was telecast live May 24, 1953, on The Philco Television Playhouse with Rod Steiger in the title role and Nancy Marchand, in her television debut, playing opposite him as Clara.
 Chayefsky's story of a decent, hard-working Bronx butcher, pining for the company of a woman in his life but despairing of ever finding true love in a relationship, was produced by Fred Coe with associate producer Gordon Duff.

 The teleplay was adapted into the feature film Marty starring Ernest Borgnine in 1955.
 It was directed by Delbert Mann and written by Chayefsky.
-The film won both the Academy Award for Best Picture and the Palme d'Or award at the Cannes Film Festival and Borgnine won the Academy Award for Best Actor.

 Development

 In his collected Television Plays (1955), Chayefsky recalled: